Knowledge Hub

 Financial

-Financial risks are contract risks that mean that you lose money, whether this is from a customer failing to pay you, a customer bringing a claim against you, or a supplier failing to perform or deliver.
+Financial risks are contract risks that mean you lose money, whether from a customer failing to pay you, a customer bringing a claim against you, or a supplier failing to perform or deliver.

 Other examples include losing money if you miss key elements of a contract, such as contract renewal options or, equally, the ability to terminate a disadvantageous contract.

-Equally, if you do not fully understand your contract obligations then performing the contract may cost you more than you quoted or you may find yourself in breach of contract with potential associated damages and warranty claims.
+Equally, if you do not fully understand your contract obligations, performing the contract may cost you more than you quoted, or you may find yourself in breach of contract with potential associated damages and warranty claims.

 Legal